apalache-mc/apalache/json-rpc/README.md

 current context.
 This method requires a call to the SMT solver, so it may take some time.
 To distinguish the new model from the previous one, the method requires the parameter `operator`, which has exactly the same semantics as in the `query` method.
+The value `x` of `operator` is queried against the current context, and the next model is required to have a value `y` for `operator` such that `x != y`.
 That is, the operator must be side-effect free, and it must be exported in the `loadSpec` method, unless it is also used in the standard operators such as `Init`, `Next`, and the invariants.
 Currently, only nullary operators are supported, that is, operators without any parameters.